getgrav/grav-learn/pages/05.advanced/06.grav-gpm/docs.md

 #### Blueprints
 With the introduction of _GPM_ we now have strict rules about valid `blueprints`.
 Whether it's a _theme_ or a _plugin_ you are developing, you should always ensure the `blueprints` are formatted properly.

 A blueprint serves different purposes, including defining your resource identity.
-Please refer to the [Blueprints][TODO] for an in-depth documentation about what blueprints are and how they should be compiled.
+Please refer to the [Blueprints][blueprints] for an in-depth documentation about what blueprints are and how they should be compiled.

 #### Releases
 Grav repository refreshes every 2 hours and automatically detects when there are new releases, this implies that as a developer you followed our [Contributing][contributing] requirements.